-Alice Kim is the Director of Human Rights Practice.
-She directs the new Human Rights Lab and teaches courses on contemporary issues in human rights practice.
-During its initial three years, the Lab will engage students, scholars and community in human rights work addressing mass incarceration and policing.
+Alice Kim (she/her) is Director of Human Rights Practice at the Pozen Family Center for Human Rights.
+She directs the Human Rights Lab and teaches courses on contemporary issues in human rights practice.
+During its initial three years, the Lab will engage students, scholars, and community in human rights work addressing mass incarceration and racialized policing.

-Kim is coeditor of The Long Term: Resisting Life Sentences, Working Toward Freedom (with Erica Meiners, Audrey Petty, Jill Petty, Beth Richie, Sarah Ross, Haymarket Books, September 2018).
-Kim was a 2016 Soros Justice Fellow and is coauthoring a book about the Chicago police torture cases (with Joey Mogul, Beacon Press).
-She was previously the Editor of Praxis Center, an online resource and blog hosted by the Arcus Center for Social Justice Leadership at Kalamazoo College.
+Kim is co-editor of The Long Term: Resisting Life Sentences, Working Toward Freedom (with Erica Meiners, Audrey Petty, Jill Petty, Beth Richie, and Sarah Ross; Haymarket Books, 2018).
+She was a 2016 Soros Justice Fellow and is co-authoring a book about the Chicago police torture cases (with Joey Mogul, Beacon Press).
+She was previously the editor of Praxis Center, an online resource and blog hosted by the Arcus Center for Social Justice Leadership at Kalamazoo College.
 She was also a lecturer with the Gender and Women’s Studies Program and Social Justice Initiative at the University of Illinois at Chicago.
 Prior to that, she served as the Director of The Public Square, a program of Illinois Humanities that created radically democratic spaces for public conversations about pressing contemporary issues.

-Alice Kim received her B.A. at Northwestern University and her M.F.A. in Writing at Bennington College.
+Kim received her BA from Northwestern University and her MFA in Writing from Bennington College.